Build a Brighter Future

 Certification as a Medical Assistant (CMA) with 1-year experience working in a medical office setting.
 Experience with multi-line phone system, knowledge of Microsoft Word and Excel.
 Must be Bilingual (English/Spanish).

-CCTC is seeking a Fee-for-Service licensed or license-eligible psychologist to complete thorough CBEs/CBRs, conduct clinical reviews, and co-lead monthly group supervision.
+CCTC is seeking a part-time licensed or license-eligible psychologist to complete thorough CBEs/CBRs, conduct clinical reviews, and co-lead monthly group supervision.
 Some local travel required to school programs each week and required facility with electronic health records.
+This is a 2.5-day per week salaried annual position.

 Minimum of one year of professional experience in completing evaluations required